speezepearson/browsergui/README.md

 - **It's slow.** It does not even try to be high-performance.
 There's an HTTP request every time the user interacts with the GUI, and again every time the view is updated.
 Performance is off the table.
 (It's not *frustratingly* slow -- you can drag a slider and see the value update with no perceptible delay -- but it's not good for fancy stuff.)
 - **It's not super-easy to make super-pretty things.** I just haven't prioritized styling: any styling you want to do, you have to do through CSS.
 I'm not sure `element.css['color'] = 'red'` is so much worse than `widget.config(foreground="#f00")`, but it *does* feel like a thin wrapper over CSS (because it is), which is gross.
+- **Its input-handling is limited.** Full-powered GUI libraries let you capture every mouse movement, every keypress, anything you can dream.
+That might come to Browsergui eventually, but for now, you're pretty much limited to predefined input fields.

 What are the alternatives?
 --------------------------